Jodi Harbron - Midland, MI

 “He was surprised when he found arthritis,” Jodi said.
 “Apparently some trauma at some point in my life caused arthritis in that joint and it got more and more painful.
 I tried to control the condition with medications, but they didn’t help.”

-Dr. Smith referred Jodi to Orthopaedic Surgeon Mark Goethe, M.D.
+Dr. Smith referred Jodi to Orthopedic Surgeon Mark Goethe, M.D.

 Dr. Goethe decided 47-year-old Jodi would be a good candidate for the Birmingham Hip™ resurfacing system -- an alternative to total hip replacement that can enable younger patients with painful, damaged hips to return to an active life.